NikolayBlagoev/Dota_2_Highlight/README.md

 sound_eval.py extracts sound related features.
 It is performing at a sampling rate of 6 times per second.
 Currently we use number of frequencies present above a certain threshold in a 1 second window as feature for the pipeline (called zerooorone in the file).

-The functions here with mono sound.
+The functions here work with mono sound.
 You can extract mono audio with:
 ```
 ffmpeg -i in.mp4 -ac 1 out.mp3
 ```